PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 The popularity of Engrish also eclipsed with the viral catchphrase All Your Base are Belong to Us in 2001, inspiring several articles centered around the theme of Engrish found in videogames such as “Top 100 Examples of Video Game Engrish of All Time” posted via FARK on May 22nd, 2002.

-In August 2002, Worth1000 began organizing a series of photoshopping contests on the theme of Engrish, spawning hundreds of images that are manipulated to display improper English grammar.
+In August 2002, Worth1000 began organizing a series of photoshopping contests on the theme of Engrish, spawning hundreds of images in which texts have been manipulated to read in improper English grammar.
 As of August 2011, over 12 Engrish photoshopping contests were held by the site.

 The first Urban Dictionary entry for “Engrish” was submitted on August 13th, 2003.
 The entry has been featured twice as “Urban Word of the Day” in January 2005 and July 2006.